hawk-wild/PE-Hackathon-Template-2026/docs/architecture-and-api/data-model-and-validation.md

-# Track 1 Data Model and Validation
+# Data Model and Validation

 ## Why this page exists